-This second shewing
+This second shewing,

-was so low, so little, so simple,
+so low, so little, so simple,

-that my spirits mourned,
+made my spirits mourn,

-filled with dread and longing.
+filled them with dread and longing.

 and I doubted it was a shewing.

-Then little by little our good Lord gave me more sight,
+little by little our good Lord

-an image of our foul deeds’ shame
+an image of our foul mortal flesh

-that our fair, bright blessed Lord bore for our sins;
+that our fair, bright, blessed Lord

 There is a holy kerchief in Rome,